-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, September 20, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, September 20, 2019.

 Living wills are a crucial part of the estate plan.
 If you have a small business, you might find that having this document in place is more critical than it is for a person who doesn’t own a company.
 One thing that you have to remember is that your employees will still count on your company even when you are incapacitated.
 The same thing is true for customers who utilize your company.